higby/wwww/src/_pages/_garden/paleontology.md

 title: 'Paleontology, Jobs, and Other Rambling Thoughts'
 description: 'A piece written for my senior year humorous speech and debate tournaments.'
 date: 2020-04-12 00:05:00
+callout:
+  type: 'warning'
-note: 'This was originally written for a Speech and Debate tournament and is in an early/ draft form.
+  content: 'This was originally written for a Speech and Debate tournament and is in an early/ draft form.
 Please ignore any strange tenses or references to tournaments/ competitions.'
 tags: ['essay']
 ---